openplans/shareabouts/doc/CONFIG.md

     dotcloud push <instance name>

+  Note you should either push all your changes to your master repository (eg. github or whatever you're using for version control);  otherwise you must use the dotcloud push --all option.
+  Also be sure to specify a branch if you're using one.
+See `dotcloud push --help` for more info.

 * Set your API key and root URL:

     dotcloud var set <instance name> SHAREABOUTS_API_KEY=<api key> \